 Sexual Fluidity: The New Sexuality Paradigm

-As time went on, the waters became muddied a bit by acknowledgment of bisexuals and their ability to be attracted to, and have sex with, people of either gender.
-Initially, they were seen as immature or confused, either closeted gay people or curious straight people.
-But eventually we got our heads around bisexuality and, for the most part, accepted that it was a real sexual orientation, just like gay/lesbian and straight.
+As time went on, the waters became muddied a bit by acknowledgment of bisexuality, termed as the ability to be attracted to and have sex with people of either male or female gender.
+Initially, in the popular imagination, bisexuals were seen as immature or confused: either closeted homosexuals or curious straight people.
+But eventually “we,” or mainstream society, got our head around bisexuality.
+“We” began to move toward accepting that it was a real sexual orientation, just like lesbian, gay, and straight.

-Still later, we made a place for love in all of this.
+Later still, we made a place for love in all of this.
 What is still called “sexual” orientation was acknowledged to be not only about sex, but about emotional attachment as well.
-Having a homosexual orientation, then, came to mean being sexually and emotionally attracted to those of the same gender, although the emotional aspect of sexual orientation is commonly underplayed.
+Having a homosexual orientation, then, came to mean being sexually and emotionally attracted to those of the same sex or assigned/perceived gender.
+Although this awareness has come to light, the emotional aspect of non-heteronormative relationships are still commonly downplayed.

-Once upon a time, the sexualities—heterosexual, homosexual, even bisexual—were categorical and mutually exclusive.
-Further, sexual attraction/desire, sexual behavior and sexual identity were assumed to be congruent: same-gender sexual attraction/behavior presupposed a gay or lesbian or bisexual identity, and other-gender sexual attraction/behavior assumed heterosexuality.
-But results of sexuality research over the last 20 years have turned our paradigm of sexuality on its head.
-What we’ve learned is that while these assumptions may be true for some, they are not true for all.
+Once upon a time, sexual orientations—heterosexual, homosexual, and even bisexual—were categorical and mutually exclusive.
+Further, sexual attraction/desire, sexual behavior, and sexual identity were assumed to be congruent: same-gender sexual attraction/behavior presupposed a lesbian, gay, or bisexual identity, and other-gender sexual attraction/behavior assumed heterosexuality.
+But results of sexuality research over the last 20 years have turned “our” paradigm of sexuality on its head.
+What we’ve learned is that while these assumptions may be true for some perceived majority, they are not true for all.

 As a hs teacher I am seeing this fluidity in sexual orientation at earlier ages than ever before.
 I used to think that maybe the kids were just confused, but moving along the sexual spectrum seems to be the norm these days and the kids are younger and younger.
 It is making things that used to be so innocent like hs dances a real conundrum for parents and teachers, by raising questions such as will same sex couples be allowed to express their affection for their partners in the same way that traditional boy/girl couples have been allowed to in the past.
 This has been a real learning curve for teachers as I know it has been for parents too.
 I try to be very open and understanding with my students in the hopes that they will be with me as well but there are many adults who are still not comfortable with these types of situations and I know that this is keeping the kids even more confused about their identities and who they are on the inside than they ever have been before.